Lady Juliana (Agra): Life in India

-Akbar arranged Juliana's marriage to Prince Jean-Phillipe de Bourbon of France in 1560 and paid for the construction of the church they built in 1562.
+Akbar allegedly arranged Juliana's marriage to Prince Jean Philippe de Bourbon of France in 1560 and paid for the construction of the church they built in 1562.

 Death

 According to the Agra Mission archives, she was buried with her husband in the church they established in 1562, although their remains were never found.
 Mughal Emperor Shah Jahan had the church demolished in 1636.
 The Native chapel was rebuilt over the site and in the compound of St Peter's Roman Catholic Cathedral.

 Descendants of Lady Juliana and Jean-Philippe with the name "Bourbon" continue to reside in Bhopal.